 - 1. Review the nominations, and will reach out to nominators if clarification is needed or if we have questions about the nomination. - 2.
 Review each completed nomination individually, based on the award's criteria. - 3.
 Recommend approval of the nominated award or approval of the award for a different award category or recommend denial the award.
-In a case where there is no indication given that the candidate's service met the award criteria, the nomi-nation could be denied.
+In a case where there is no indication given that the candidate's service met the award criteria, the nomination could be denied.
 The Awards Specialist will notify you in the event the award is denied. - 4.
+Verify that the recipient has not received an award within the past two years (this does not apply to the G.I.R.L. awards). - 5.
 Present all nominations and recommendations to Girl Scouts of California Central Coast's Leadership Team.